-Each Fellowship is tenable for three years at a stipend currently starting at £21,850 per annum.
-During the first two years of appointment, the Fellow is a member of the Governing Body of the College, and for all three years of appointment is entitled to: free lunches and dinners in College; a research allowance; single or partnered accommodation in College free of charge or, alternatively, a taxable housing allowance currently set at £15,000 per annum.
+Each year the College proposes to elect up to four Fellows by Examination (elsewhere known as Junior Research Fellows).
+Each Fellowship is tenable for three years.
+The Fellow is a member of the Governing Body of the College for the first two years and is entitled to: free lunches and dinners in College; a research allowance; and partnered accommodation in College free of charge or, alternatively, a taxable housing allowance.
+Successful candidates who decide to live out of College may have use of shared office space in College.
 Fellows by Examination are expected to live in the Oxford area, and his/her research base must be in Oxford.

 A Visiting Fellowship is intended to offer an established scholar, either from abroad or from elsewhere in the United Kingdom, an opportunity to pursue his or her own study and research as a member of the College.

 Details of how to apply and further particulars can be found below.
 The closing date is Friday, 8 December 2023.